 Just hit Start and the program will automatically run all necessary processes.
 It uses the presets from Settings > Start button for this.
 There you can set the Reconstruction Mode (Quality) and whether you want the model to be per-vertex colorized, have a UV-texture, or both.

 After using the Start button for the first time I thought the software only did camera alignment (Sparse Cloud generation) in the few minutes it took.
 But to my surprise it generated the Dense Cloud as well!
 And then I thought that would be because it was set to Normal quality but that setting already delivers a very detailed result.
-A lot more detailed than ReMake’s Standard and PhotoScan’s Medium settings that have comparable processing times, as you’ll see later.
+A lot more detailed than ReCap Photo’s (previously ReMake) Standard and PhotoScan’s Medium settings that have comparable processing times, as you’ll see later.
+I have done some speed test comparisons in a separate post.

 You can also start all sub-processes one by one instead of using the Start button.
 This is recommended for trickier shoots like outdoors.
 While RealityCapture generally does a good job with automatically setting a sensible Reconstruction Region you usually want to adjust it after the — amazingly fast — alignment stage.